clementvidon/get_next_line/README.md

 ## Tester

+- [Gnltester](test/gnltester.sh) check if the number of characters returned by `get_next_line` call on multiple pre defined input files with a set of different BUFFER_SIZE is correct.
+Uses valgrind.

+Usage: `make test` or `bash gnltester.sh`

 - [Gnldiff](test/gnldiff.sh) is a simple tester that check `get_next_line` output accuracy and create a `diff.log` file if something went wrong.